 Visit some of the popular viewing spots - at Kennett River & Bimbi Park, Cape Otway.

 Each year whales migrate from polar waters to calve in cool temperate waters near the coast.
 From May to October Southern Right Whales can be seen along the Great Ocean Road, sometimes approaching within 100 metres to shore providing hours of entertainment.

 Did you know that the Southern Right Whale is named because it was considered to be the 'right' whales to hunt as it swims slowly and is often close to the shoreline.

-For updated whale sightings visit www.visitgreatoceanroad.org.au where you can even subscribe to the whale watchers group.
+For updated whale sightings and to log your sightings visit www.visitgreatoceanroad.org.au where you can even subscribe to whale sighting alerts.

 Australian Fur Seal (Arctocephalus pusillus doriferus)

 To spot a platypus, you are going to need some sharp eyes and a little bit of luck.
 The elusive creature lives in the banks of rivers and lakes, spending much of its time protected by fallen trees and burrows in the muddy shores.
 Coming out to feed, keep a close eye for ripples on the water’s surface, formed as a platypus comes up for air.
-Your best chance of spotting a platypus is at Lake Elizabeth a few kilometres from Forrest.
+Your best chance of spotting a platypus is at Lake Elizabeth near Forrest, just a 35 minute drive from Apollo Bay.
 Holding an interesting story of its own, Lake Elizabeth was formed when a flood created a landslide some 50 year ago.
 The 'perched lake' engulfed several trees that now stand as dead trucks protruding from the water’s surface.